pulumi/azure-deployment-environments/Runner-Image/Pulumi.md

 docker build . -t {YOUR_REGISTRY}.azurecr.io/customImage:1.0.0
 ```

-## Push the Docker image to a registry
+### Push the Docker image to a registry

 In order to use custom images, you need to set up a publicly accessible image registry with anonymous image pull enabled.
 This way, Azure Deployment Environments can access your custom image to execute in our container.

+#### Create an Azure Container Registry and publish your image with Pulumi

 Azure Container Registry is an Azure offering that stores container images and similar artifacts.

+You can use Pulumi to create an Azure Container Registry and publish your image to it.
+Refer to the [Provisioning/custom-image](https://github.com/pulumi/azure-deployment-environments/tree/main/Provisioning/custom-image) example for a self-contained Pulumi project that creates all the required resources in your Azure account.

+#### Create an Azure Container Registry and publish your image manually via CLI

 To create a registry, which can be done through the Azure CLI, the Azure portal, PowerShell commands, and more, follow one of the [quickstarts](/azure/container-registry/container-registry-get-started-azure-cli).